Manas (city): History

 In early 19th century a small Kokand fortress was built, and a small kishlak grew up around this.
 The local people were engaged in agriculture and trade and provided services to the pilgrims visiting the spas.
 Then, in the 1870s, Russian settlers came to the region.
 They set up a garrison town and military hospital.

+In June 2026, Mayor Abdupaty Matkalikov was dismissed by President Sadyr Japarov after less than four months in office, with no official reason given.

 Climate

 Manas has a hot, dry-summer continental climate (Dsa) according to the Köppen climate classification.
 There is more rainfall in winter than in summer.
 The average annual temperature in Jalal-Abad is 12.3 °C. About 416 mm of precipitation falls annually.